 I believe now more than ever, that people even those living with HIV and cancer, can reverse their aging process by leading a healthy lifestyle and having access to affordable healthcare and medicine.

-The 2006 through 2012 World AIDS Marathons were held in
+The 2006 through 2015 World AIDS Marathons were held in Kisumu, Kenya.

-• 1,014 people including 10 wheelchair athletes registered for the Full/Half Marathon & relay races
+• 300 people including 13 wheelchair athletes registered for the Full/Half Marathon & relay races.

-• 314 (number to be verified) people tested for the AIDS virus
+• 604 people tested for the AIDS virus

-• 425+ volunteeers served water, provided medical assistance, organized and served food, directed traffic, registered participants and assisted with timing.
+• 75+ volunteers served water, provided medical assistance, organized and served food, directed traffic, registered participants and assisted with timing.

-start of the 2012 World AIDS Marathon, Richard and Jodi Brodsky at center
+Start of the 2015 World AIDS Marathon, Richard and Jodi Brodsky at center

 Agencies promoting tourism and commerce in Africa, companies that are interested in promoting the sport of running, and to anyone who wants to make the world a better place, please contribute generously.